velocity303/puppet-runit/README.md

 == runit

-This module installs Runit and sets things up for user services so must be called before runit::user is.
+This module installs Runit and sets things up for user services so must be called before runit::user is - for example:

-Normally this modules is just included:

-    include runit

-which is the same as:

     class { 'runit': package_file => 'runit-2.1.1-6.el6.x86_64.rpm' }

-To use a different package file set the package_file parameter:

-    class { 'runit': package_file => 'runit-1.8.0-1.el6.x86_64.rpm' }

 == runit::user